Good writing is like clear, fresh

+water.
 It’s transparent yet substantial.
 It’s also the result of much revision.
 How to tell what needs to stay

 and what needs to go?
 Following are some rules of thumb that work as often as not.
-They come from an editor’s bag of tricks and
+They come from an editor’s bag of

-- Be specific.
+Be specific.
 To weave a spell, your words must evoke an image in the mind’s eye of the reader.
 The

 phrase, “a beautiful, bright-colored flower”, is abstract and meaningless.
-The “dark-eyed pansy” is evocative.
+The “dark-eyed pansy” is

 and stuffing it into his mouth.

-- Never use the passive where you can use the active.
+4. Favor active voice over passive voice.
 Passive voice is clumsy, awkward, long-winded, and circuitous.

 or legal audience, contractions are closer to the rhythms of speech.

 Vary sentence structure.
 Too many subject-verb sentences in a row become monotonous and leaden.
 English is

 a rhythmic language rather than a melodic one.
 The possibilities are endless, but to name just a few: start sentences with

-a subordinate clause, use conjunctions to combine short declarative sentences, and insert transitions for emphasis or to vary the rhythm.
+a subordinate clause, use conjunctions to combine short declarative sentences, and insert transitions for emphasis or to vary

-- Write to communicate rather than impress.
+7. Write to communicate rather than impress.
 High-falutin’sentiments, pompous phrasing, and

 intellectualizing ring false.
 Appeal to the reader’s emotions.
 Say, I thought it over rather than I contemplated the ramifications of the current state of affairs.